1stvamp/baskit/README.md

 Usage
 -----
-To create a new environment:
+To create a new environment run the `baskit` script in your project base dir, e.g. if you've copied in via Git or SVN:

-    php bootstrap.php
+    php baskit/baskit

+Or installed via PEAR or the phar installer:

+    baskit

 Which will give you a `./bin` directory with scripts for PEAR and Phing: